kyythane/svelte-reactive-dnd/docs/DropList.md

 Required.
 An `array` containing objects that have an `id` property.
 This `id` can be either a `number` or a `string`.
+`DropList` caches this array while a drag is in progress.

 ### - identifier

 Optional, unless the `DropList` is part of a `DropGroup`.
 Either a `number` or a `string`.
 An identifier is some id that has semantic meaning in your system.
-It is not used for anything in `svelte-reactive-dnd`, but will be used whenever the library needs to give you the identity of a `DropList`.
+It is not used for anything in `svelte-reactive-dnd`, but will be returned whenever the library needs to give you the identity of a `DropList`.
-If it is not provided, then `undefined` will be returned in those cases.
+If no `identifier` is provided, then `undefined` will be returned in those cases.

 ### - key